Bruce Murray (cricketer)

 Bruce Alexander Grenfell Murray QSO (18 September 1940 – 10 January 2023) was a Test cricketer for New Zealand who played 13 Tests as a right-handed opening batsman between 1968 and 1971.
 He was a school principal in the Wellington area from 1981 to 2002, and the author of several geography textbooks.
-After retiring from teaching he was a cricket administrator in Wellington and a historian.
+After retiring from teaching, he was a cricket administrator in Wellington and a historian.

 Early life and education

-Born in Johnsonville, a northern suburb of Wellington, Bruce Murray attended Hutt Valley High School, then went to Victoria University of Wellington studying geography.
+Born in Johnsonville, a northern suburb of Wellington, Murray attended Hutt Valley High School, then went to Victoria University of Wellington studying geography.
 He completed a Master of Arts degree in geography at the University of Canterbury.
 His masters thesis was on the geography of Tawa.

 Domestic career

-A stroke-playing opening batsman and specialist slips fieldsman, Murray played his first first-class match at the age of 18 for Wellington against Central Districts at Wellington in 1958–59, scoring 49 in the first innings.
+A stroke-playing opening batsman and specialist slips fieldsman, Murray played his first first-class match at the age of 18 for Wellington against Central Districts at Wellington in 1958–59, scoring 49 runs in the first innings.
 He scored his first first-class century in 1961–62, 133 against Central Districts in a match that Wellington won by an innings.

 His highest first-class innings came in 1968-69 when he scored 213 out of a total of 392 for 5 declared for Wellington against Otago in Dunedin.
 He was the leading scorer in the Plunket Shield in 1969–70, and had the highest average: in four matches he made 430 runs at an average of 61.42, with five fifties.

 Murray faced the first ball in the first List A match in New Zealand, bowled by Ken Shuttleworth.
 It was a match of 40 eight-ball overs a side, between Wellington and the touring MCC at the Basin Reserve in February 1971.
 Shuttleworth dismissed him for 6, but Murray later took three catches, and Wellington won.